linx-software/salesforce-api-connectors/README.md

-# Salesforce integration
+# salesforce

 ## Description

-Retrieving and sending data to the Salesforce API via HTTP requests.
+Managing many of the existing manual tasks on Salesforce such as updating customers between systems or recieving quotes, can be automated with Linx and API requests.

+This sample demonstrates automating some account related tasks on Salesforce.

+The sample also contains some generically designed functions that connect and make requests to the Salesforce API.
+You can copy and use these functions in your own Linx Solution to integrate with several 3rd-party systems such as Xero, Quickbooks or SageX3 for accouting or something like DEARSystems for inventory management which can all be done via API.

+Features:
+- Syncing accounts from a csv file.
+- Deleting all accounts.
+- Retrieving and writing out accounts to a csv file.

 ## Installation

 ### Create a new connected app on Salesforce:

-1. Register a new connected app on Salesforce
+1. Register a new connected app on [Salesforce.com](https://login.salesforce.com/)
 1. Enable the OAuth 2.0 settings.
-   1. Configure the Callback URL to be: `http://localhost:8080/salesforce/oauth/token`
+   - Configure the Callback URL to be: `http://localhost:8080/salesforce/oauth/token`
-   1. Select the scopes:
+   - Select the scopes:
       - `Full access (full)`
       - `Perform requests on your behalf at any time (refresh_token, offline_access)`
 1. Save your connected app.